+Denbigh School SENDCo

-Denbigh School SENDCo: Mr Paul Forster.
-Mr Forster has Qualified Teacher Status and holds a National Award in Special Educational Needs Co-Ordination (NASENDCo).
-He can be contacted by email at: SENDCo@denbigh.net Denbigh SLT Lead Member: Mr Phil Myers.
+Mrs R Martin.
+Mrs Martin has Qualified Teacher Status and is working towards National Professional Qualification for SENDCO (NPQSENDCO).
+She can be contacted by email at: martinr@denbigh.net

+Denbigh SLT Lead Member

+Mr M Stewart.
 Deputy Headteacher with responsibility for SEND.

+Deputy SENDCo:

-Deputy SENDCo: Mrs Maja Asif .
-Mrs Asif is Certified in Teaching English to Speakers of Other Languages; has Post Graduate Certificate in Autism Studies and is currently undergoing training in The Postgraduate Award of Proficiency in Assessment for Access Arrangements (PAPAA) DSLSB Assurance SEND Governor: Mrs Rhian Cusack.
+Mrs M. Asif.
+Mrs Asif is Certified in Teaching English to Speakers of Other Languages; has Post Graduate Certificate in Autism Studies and holds The Postgraduate Award of Proficiency in Assessment for Access Arrangements (PAPAA)

+Denbigh Local School Board Assurance SEND Governor Kirstin Pryor